Terms of Service

 6.1 Subscription Tiers

 The Platform is offered on a per-office, monthly subscription basis.
-Current tiers and pricing are published on our website and may be updated from time to time in accordance with Section 6.5.
+Current tiers and pricing are published on our website and may be updated from time to time in accordance with Section 6.6.
 Tier features, user limits, and matter limits are as described on the pricing page at the time of your subscription.

 6.2 Payment

-6.3 Per-Document Fees
+6.4 Per-Document Fees

 Certain features may incur additional per-document fees (for example, complex KYB entity chain verification, or search disbursements passed through at cost).
 These fees will be clearly disclosed before you incur them and will be charged to your payment method on a monthly billing cycle.

-6.4 Free Access Period and 14-Day Free Trial
+6.5 Free Access Period and Billing Commencement

-6.5 Founding Rate Lock and Price Changes
+6.6 Price Lock and Price Changes

-6.6 Taxes
+6.7 Taxes

 All stated prices are inclusive of GST.
 Korvos will remit GST to the Australian Taxation Office.
 You are responsible for any other taxes, duties, or charges imposed on your agency in connection with your use of the Platform, excluding taxes on our net income.

-6.7 Late Payment
+6.8 Late Payment

 If payment fails, we will notify you and provide a 14-day grace period.
 If payment is not received within the grace period, we may suspend your access to the Platform.
 During suspension, your data remains intact and accessible for export.
 We will not delete your data due to non-payment without providing at least 30 days' notice after suspension.